Patrick Green (politician)

-Patrick Green (born September 23, 1964) is a former member of the Michigan House of Representatives.
+Patrick Green (born September 23, 1964) is a former member of the Michigan House of Representatives and serves on the Warren City Council.

 Early life

-Green was born on September 23, 1964 in Royal Oak, Michigan.
+Green was born on September 23, 1964, in Royal Oak, Michigan.

 Education

 Green studied mathematics at the University of Detroit.

 Career

 Green was an employee of Wells Fargo Insurance from 1996 to 2006.
 Green served on the Warren city council from 2007 to 2016.
-On November 8, 2016, Green was elected to the Michigan House of Representatives where he represented the 28th district from November 22, 2016 to December 31, 2018.
+On November 8, 2016, Green was elected to the Michigan House of Representatives where he represented the 28th district from November 22, 2016, to December 31, 2018.
 When seeking re-election, Green was defeated in the Democratic primary by Lori Stone on August 7, 2018, who would go on to be elected to the state house.

 Personal life

 Green is married to Pilar Ferry.
 Together they had six children.